-To encourage undergraduate students at Canadian universities to enter the engineering field and science discipline of hydrometallurgy, the Hydrometallurgy Section provides two scholarships of $2,500 each annually.
+To encourage undergraduate students at Canadian universities to enter the engineering field and science discipline of hydrometallurgy, the Hydrometallurgy Section offers two scholarships:

-- The Applicant must be a full-time student in a Canadian University who will enter into his/her final year or penultimate year of a program at the undergraduate level and intends to work or carry out research in a field of science and engineering with relevance to hydrometallurgy
+- Applicants must be a full-time students at a Canadian University who will enter the final year or penultimate year of a program at the undergraduate level and intend to work or carry out research in a field of science and engineering with relevance to hydrometallurgy.

-- The scholarship will be based upon applicant’s academic achievement and the motivation in the field of science and engineering with relevance to hydrometallurgy.
-Consideration will be given to the applicant’s past work experiences and extracurricular activities
+- Awarding of these scholarship will be based upon applicants’ academic achievements and motivation in the field of science and engineering with relevance to hydrometallurgy.
+Consideration will be given to the applicant’s past work experiences and extracurricular activities.

 No formal application forms are given.
 The applicant is requested to submit a written application in English or French, including the following documentation to the CIM MetSoc Hydrometallurgy Section Scholarship Committee:

 - How this scholarship would help the applicant attain the above objectives

 - Why the applicant wants to work in the field of hydrometallurgy and how he/she will maintain involvement with the hydrometallurgical industry or research community.

 - The Committee reserves the right to contact the reference persons provided by the scholarship applicants.